alexdrone/DataStructures/README.md

 A graph can be constructed from a array literal, or a dependency list.
 Operations like *BFS* and *DFS* visit, *shortestPath* and *topologicalSort* are available to the user.

+Note that this implementation is not synchronized, it must be synchronized externally.

 ```swift
 import DataStructures